wang-q/withncbi/pop/Tenericutes.md

     * NP_417866
     * Tex_N, Tex_YqgF, HHH_3, HHH_9, S1

-Components of the RNA degradosome in E. coli:
+## Components of the RNA degradosome in E. coli

 * RNase E initially inactivates polyribosomal mRNA by cleaving in the translation initiation region or in the intercistronic regions of polycistronic messages.
 As the elongating ribosomes finish